 Florian Henckel von Donnersmarck’s Never Look Away is an epic film, and not just in terms of its running time (188 minutes).
 It has the sprawling scope of a 19thcentury novel like Dr. Zhivago, in which the human stories are embedded within a period of dramatic change and the film’s real subject is the grand sweep of history.
 In this case, Henckel von Donnersmarck’s subject is the history of Germany from the Nazi period through the East/West partition following the second World War.
-Because this film is an epic, the normal of naturalism don’t apply, so there’s no point in getting upset about amazing coincidences or excessive cleverness: instead, it’s best to keep your mind on the big picture (which of course doesn’t preclude enjoying the very human stories placed on screen).
+Because this film is an epic, the norms of naturalism don’t apply, so there’s no point in getting upset about amazing coincidences or excessive cleverness: instead, it’s best to keep your mind on the big picture (which of course doesn’t preclude enjoying the very human stories placed on screen).

 When we first meet Kurt Barnert (Cai Cohrs), he’s a quiet and observant six year old on an outing with his aunt Elisabeth (Saskia Rosendahl).
 She’s brought him to see the traveling exhibition of “Entartete Kunst” (degenerate art) organized by Nazi officials to demonstrate to the German people how dreadful modern art really was.
 You’d have to be congenitally incapable of detecting irony to not wonder if a public exhibition of works by the likes of Wassily Kandinsky, Piet Mondrian, Franz Marc, and Paul Klee might have the opposite result of what was intended—that when people got to see these works for themselves, they’d think they were interesting or intriguing or meaningful, rather than accepting the condemnation delivered by a humorless museum guide (Lars Eidinger).
 Aunt Elisabeth, just the kind of subversive thinker that likes to draw her own conclusions, whispers to young Kurt: “Don’t tell anyone, but I like it.”